 According to Clare, some long-term garden maintenance projects had to be completed ahead of schedule to prepare for the exhibition.

-“With the sculptures that will be displayed in the Conservatory, we went ahead with a major overhaul of the Palm Room,” Clare said.
+“Because of the sculptures that are displayed in the Conservatory, we went ahead with a major overhaul of the Palm Room,” Clare said.
 “There are more than 200 palms in the Conservatory, and some of them are very old.
-We re-potted and repositioned them to focus the view on the ends where Chihuly’s Chandeliers will be installed.”
+We re-potted and repositioned them to focus the view on the ends where Chihuly’s Chandeliers are installed.”

 The future looks bright

-Even with the demands of the extra planning and preparation, Clare is excited about seeing Chihuly at Biltmore, and she looks forward to the future.
+Even with the demands of the extra planning and preparation, Clare is excited that the estate is hosting Chihuly at Biltmore now through October 17, and she looks forward to the future.

-“The exhibition gave us the opportunity to upgrade the infrastructure of the gardens, and that means we can try new ideas and events,” said Clare.
+“This exhibition has given us the opportunity to upgrade the infrastructure of the gardens, and that means we can try new ideas and events,” said Clare.

-Featured image: Clare Cottrell, Supervisor of Gardens and Conservatory
+Featured blog image: Clare Cottrell, Supervisor of Gardens and Conservatory

 Posted on 03/25/2018 By Alyn K

 Can we get an Olmstead Day?
 I even wouldn’t mind helping.
 Alyn K; Landscape Architect